Morocco travel Informations

 Where is Morocco?
 Morocco is located in north western Africa, surrounded by the Atlantic Ocean to the west and the Mediterranean Sea to the north.
 It is bordered by Algeria to the east and Mauritania to the south.

-The official language is Moroccan Arabic, however French is the recognized business and higher education language.
-Berber language is also spoken by a large majority of Moroccan Berbers also known as Amazigh people (native Moroccans).
+The official languages are Moroccan Arabic and Tamazight, however French is the recognized business and higher education language.
+Tamazight language has declared as an official language since 2011 and it is spoken by a large majority of Moroccan Berbers also known as Amazigh people (native Moroccans).
 Due to its proximity to the southern coast of Spain, many people in the northern regions of Morocco speak Spanish, while English and German are often spoken in popular tourist destinations.

 Islam is the state religion of Morocco.